panadda-hewett/webapi/README.md

 # webapi
 This is a containerised web api application that returns basic information about the application.
 This application is writtened in NodeJS.
-The CI/CD pipelines has been configured in Azure DevOps (VSTS) and deploy to the Azure App service for Container: https://panadda-webapi.azurewebsites.net.
+The CI/CD pipelines has been configured in Azure DevOps (VSTS) and deploy to the Azure App service for Container: https://panadda-webapi.azurewebsites.net .

 # Features
-1. the default endpoint will returns information about the application in JSON format.
+1. the endpoint will returns information about the application in JSON format.
 Example:
 {
     "myapplication": [